donguree/hal-libs-header/documentation_mo/source/photo/vo.rst

 ========

 The VO module provides the following features:

-* Configure the video output
+- Configuring the video output
-* display intput image to video output
+- Displaying input image to video output

 Architecture
 ============